Cortrah/Discourse-Notes/native_osx_setup_from_scratch.md

 3. Run `script/osx_dev`.
 4. Review `log/osx_dev.log` to make sure everything finished successfully.

+1. Install and configure PostgreSQL 9.3+.
+  1. Run `postgres -V` to see if you already have it.
+  1. Make sure that the server's messages language is English; this is [required](https://github.com/rails/rails/blob/3006c59bc7a50c925f6b744447f1d94533a64241/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb#L1140) by the ActiveRecord Postgres adapter.
+2. Install and configure Redis 2.8.12+.
+  1. Run `redis-server -v` to see if you already have it.
+3. Install ImageMagick
+4. Install libxml2, libpq-dev, g++, gifsicle, libjpeg-progs and make?
+5. Install Ruby 2.1.3 and Bundler.

 Of course, it is good to understand what the script is doing and why.
 The rest of this guide goes through what's happening.

 After running the script run